rajalsrivastava/trainero/README.md

 Trainero is a LMS SaaS app from scratch featuring user authentication, subscriptions, and payments using Next.js, Supabase & Stripe!
-You'll build and deploy a real-time teaching platform with Vapi, integrate an AI vocal agent, and deliver interactive learning sessions.
+It uses a real-time teaching platform  Vapi, integrates an AI vocal agent, and delivers interactive learning sessions.